underscoreio/essential-scala/src/pages/intro/objects.md

 123.toByte // this is how we define a `Byte`
 ```

-But if an `Int` is an object, what are the basic methematical operators such as `+` and `-`?
+But if an `Int` is an object, what are the basic mathematical operators such as `+` and `-`?
 Are they also methods?
 Yes---Scala methods can have symbolic names as well as alphanumeric ones!

 ```tut:book
 43 - 3 + 2